j0rd1smit/j0rd1smit.github.io/content/blog/2023-10-07-todoist-agent/index.md

     )
 ```

-I also ended up defining a JSON schema and Pydantic model for the general react response format.
+And the Pydantic model for the expected response from the LLM looks like this:
-This looked something like:

 ```python
 ...